What can we learn about business adaptation from dead malls? The connection is even more clear than you might think.

 - “Mall Poem” by Jo Walton

 Back in the 90s, when I worked in a mall, the conversation was usually around expansion.
 How can they add more stores?
 Property management companies and most shoppers never envisioned a day when people stopped coming to malls.
 All their needs were under one roof – what more could they need?
 They asked, “What are people going to want to buy in the future?”
 What they should have asked was, “How are they going to buy it?”
+When you're ready for business adaptation, you're asking the right questions before anyone else.

 The current situation has made companies rethink the bigger picture.
 Instead of focusing on what happens in the sales funnel, they’ve had to rethink the entire sales funnel.
 As a buyer’s journey is now 67% digital, customers now have access to limitless information.
 As shoppers could enter a mall through various doors, they can now enter (and exit) at any stage of the funnel electronically.
 Businesses must now rethink the best way to deliver the best value to their customers and tailor their marketing strategies accordingly.